Travel.State.Gov > International Travel > Country Information > Palau International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Palau.
-As of 2014, Palau’s Penal Code no longer criminalizes private, consensual sexual activity of an “unnatural manner” between adults.
-There are no legal or governmental impediments to the organization of LGBTI events.
 Palau’s constitution defines marriage as between a man and a woman.
-See our LGBTI Travel Information page and section 6 of the Department of State's Human Rights report for further details.

 There is no legislation in place that mandates access to transportation, communication, and public buildings for persons with disabilities.
 The only existing legislation is access to government buildings, which requires that there be at least one designated parking space close to the main entrance of each national government building open to the public.
 These parking spaces shall be clearly designated through use of words or symbols, as being available for use only by persons with disabilities.